Eurocopter AS332 Super Puma: Production and improvements

 By 1980, the AS 332 Super Puma had replaced the preceding SA 330 Puma as Aérospatiale's principal utility helicopter.
-It quickly proved to be highly popular amongst its customers; between July 1981 and April 1987, there was an average production rate of three helicopters per month being built for operators from both the military and civil sectors.
+It quickly proved to be highly popular amongst its customers; between July 1981 and April 1987, on average, three helicopters per month were being built for operators from both the military and civilian sectors.
 The success of the AS 332 Super Puma led to the pursuit of additional development programs that produced further advanced models.
-These saw the arrival of features such as lengthened rotor blades, more powerful engines and gearboxes, increases in takeoff weight, and modernised avionics.
-Furthermore, overseas manufacturing was also established; Indonesian Aerospace (IPTN) has produced both the SA 330 and AS 332 under license from Aerospatiale; IPTN-build rotorcraft were produced for both domestic and some overseas customers.
+These included the introduction of features including lengthened rotor blades, more powerful engines and gearboxes, increases in takeoff weight, and modernised avionics.
+Overseas manufacturing was established; Indonesian Aerospace (IPTN) produced both the SA 330 and AS 332 under license from Aerospatiale; IPTN-build rotorcraft were produced for both domestic and some overseas customers.

-A wide variety of specialised Super Puma variants followed the basic utility transport model into operation, including dedicated Search and rescue (SAR) and Anti-submarine warfare (ASW) versions.
+A wide variety of specialised Super Puma variants followed the basic utility transport model into operation, including dedicated search-and-rescue (SAR) and antisubmarine warfare (ASW) versions.
 Since 1990, military-orientated Super Pumas have been marketed under the AS532 Cougar name.
-As a fallback option to the NHIndustries NH90 programme, a Mark III Super Puma was also considered for development at one stage.
+As a fallback option to the NHIndustries NH90 programme, a Mark III Super Puma was considered for development at one stage.
 By 2005, various models of Super Puma had been operated by numerous customers across 38 nations for a wide variety of purposes.
-In total, 565 Super Pumas (including military-orientated Cougars) had been delivered or were on order at this point as well.
+565 Super Pumas (including military-orientated Cougars) had been delivered or were on order at this time.